 Bruce Schneier is an internationally renowned security technologist.

-Andy Sellars is the Berkman Center's Corydon B. Dunham First Amendment Fellow and a Staff Attorney with the Digital Media Law Project.
+Andy Sellars is the Berkman Center's Corydon B. Dunham First Amendment Fellow and the Assistant Director of the Digital Media Law Project.

 Ivan Sigal is the Executive Director of Global Voices, an online citizen media network that amplifies unheard stories and perspectives, originally founded at the Berkman Center